-Marsh Award for Palaeontology – Marsh Christian Trust & The Natural History Museum (November, 2015): The purpose of the Marsh Award for Palaeontology is to recognise 'unsung heroes' – those who have made an outstanding or cumulative contribution to palaeontology in the UK, yet whose efforts have not necessarily been widely recognised.
-The award is presented annually and Dean is the youngest individual to receive this honour.
+Marsh Award for Palaeontology – Marsh Christian Trust & The Natural History Museum (2015): The purpose of the Marsh Award for Palaeontology is to recognise 'unsung heroes' – those who have made an outstanding or cumulative contribution to palaeontology in the UK, yet whose efforts have not necessarily been widely recognised.
+The award is presented annually and I am the youngest individual to receive this honour.
 The award was given for “the impressive number of publications that Dean has authored (at such a young age), the tireless efforts he’s put into improving and recognising the importance of the palaeontology collection at Doncaster Museum and for his contribution to the public interpretation of dinosaurs in the United Kingdom”.
 Presented by the founder of the trust, Brian Marsh OBE.

-SEAES Postgraduate Research Student Excellence Award (University of Manchester) – Best Contribution to Society for 2015 (November, 2015): “For Dean’s simply outstanding contributions to science communication in the area of vertebrate palaeontology, notably evidenced by his lead role in the recent 2-part ITV series ‘Dinosaur Britain’ and for winning the Gold Medal First Prize in the Set for Britain 2015 competition”.
+SEAES Postgraduate Research Student Excellence Award (University of Manchester) – Best Contribution to Society for 2015 (2015): “For Dean’s simply outstanding contributions to science communication in the area of vertebrate palaeontology, notably evidenced by his lead role in the recent 2-part ITV series ‘Dinosaur Britain’ and for winning the Gold Medal First Prize in the Set for Britain 2015 competition”.

 BIAZA Award – British and Irish Association of Zoos and Aquariums (2015): Working alongside the Yorkshire Wildlife Park education department, I helped to develop an education package regarding Evolution & Inheritance for Yr 6 school students (ages 10-11).
 This combined evolution and palaeontology with connection to living animals.
 The award was presented to the Yorkshire Wildlife Park.